phoenixha4/NLP-Learning/end2end_docker/README.md

-Great to hear that it's working!
-Here's a simple **README** file that describes the project and its purpose:

----

 # E2E Project using docker

 This project demonstrates how to wrap a machine learning model in a FastAPI web application and Dockerize it for easy deployment.
 The application performs sentiment analysis using Hugging Face's `transformers` library, allowing users to analyze text via a simple API call.